Libertarian Law and Legal Systems Part Five – Property Rights, Trusts, Unjust Enrichment and Other Considerations

 At first blush, these cases seem a little mysterious to libertarians.
 In Donoghue, hadn’t the plaintiff purchased the bottle of ginger beer and did she not imbibe its contents wilfully?
 How is it possible, at the point she was injured, for there to be any aggression on the part of the defendant?
 Indeed, it seems ironic that the seminal case in English tort law is one in which the plaintiff injured herself with her own actions using her own property.4

-The correct analysis of the case, however, is to examine the contractual relations between the parties in order to determine the property relations first.
+The correct analysis of the case, however, is to examine the contractual relations between the parties in order to determine the property rights first.
 The contract was for the transfer of a bottle of ginger beer.
 It was not for a bottle of ginger beer containing a snail.
-Thus the injuries resulting to the plaintiff were caused by the invasive action of the defendant placing the snail in the property that would later become the plaintiff’s (the ginger beer bottle).
+Thus, given that the plaintiff could be reasonably expected to imbibe the contents of what she thought was a bottle of pure ginger beer, the injuries resulting to the plaintiff were caused by the invasive action of the defendant placing the snail in the bottle.
 Hence the plaintiff could properly sue the defendant for an aggression.

 The case would have been different had the contract specified that all defects in the product were the responsibility of the purchaser or if the contract had been for “the object in front of the parties” and not for an object of any particular description.
-In such an instance, full title to the ginger beer bottle containing the snail would have passed to the plaintiff and she would have had no action as the injury resulted from her own, subsequent actions.
+In such an instance, the full risk of any defect in the ginger beer bottle containing the snail would have passed to the plaintiff and she would have had no action as the injury resulted from her own, subsequent actions (or, to put it another way, the terms of the contract would serve to break the chain of causation between the defendant’s act and the injury to the plaintiff).
 While this is theoretically possible, of course, most vendors will be keen to specify the compensatory remedies available in the contract and the discipline of the marketplace is likely to prevent them from passing on liability for their errors wholly onto the shoulders of their customers.
 In principle, however, it demonstrates the importance of determining the property arrangements between the parties prior to any investigation as to whether there was any aggressive action.

 Similarly, in the “hot coffee” cases, the action should turn on whether the coffee served was too hot and was, therefore, a markedly different product from the one which was contracted for.
 If it was, then the defendant’s act of “overheating” the coffee was an aggressive act and the plaintiff would have a legal remedy.
 If, on the other hand, it wasn’t and the coffee was served as either the contract (or the customary and conventional definition of “coffee”) specified then the plaintiff would have no legal recourse.